 An application kill switch is still better than none at all.
 RapidVPN's offering worked for us, too, successfully closing Chrome when we forcibly dropped our connection.
 But it's not the easiest or most reliable way to keep you safe.
 And it risks creating a false sense of security.
 If you're a VPN newbie you might see the words 'kill switch' and assume you're protected, when the reality is it'll do nothing at all unless you set it up properly.

 There was better news with RapidVPN's DNS leak protection.
 This is sensibly turned on by default, and we found the service replaced our regular DNS servers whenever we connected.

-The app ended on a privacy fail, when we noticed that it not only saved our username and password to the Registry, in plain text, but it also left them there when we uninstalled, fully exposed to snoopers or for harvesting by malware.
+The app ended on a small privacy fail, though, when we noticed that it saved our username and password to the Registry, in plain text, fully exposed to snoopers or for harvesting by malware.

-RapidVPN doesn't make any big claims about its website unblocking abilities, but the company got off to a good start, with its UK server instantly allowing us into BBC iPlayer.
+RapidVPN doesn't make any big claims about its website unblocking abilities, but the company got off to a good start, with its UK server instantly allowing us into US Netflix.

-UK results ranged from 63-66Mbps on our 75Mbps test line.
-The top VPNs can achieve 3-4Mbs more, but you're unlikely to notice any difference, and in general RapidVPN's UK server performed very well.
+UK results ranged from 50-60Mbps on our 75Mbps test line.
+The top VPNs can achieve 66-68Mbps, but you're unlikely to notice any difference, and in general RapidVPN's UK server performed very well.

 Still, that's not slow, either, and in both locations RapidVPN managed enough speed to handle most tasks.

-RapidVPN is a small VPN with some serious tech issues and no real sign of any significant technical expertise.
+RapidVPN is a small VPN with some serious issues and no sign the company quite knows what to do about them.
 We wouldn't trust the service with anything privacy-critical, and although it could just about work as a cheap Netflix unblocker for a month or two, even that feels like an unnecessary gamble.

 - Also check out our full list of the best VPN services